There’s a way to turn almost any Hebrew word into a much “cuter” version.

 What’s the trick?
-Just add -oosh to the end of a word.
+Just add -oosh to the end of the word.

-Here are some of the most common uses:
+Here are some of the most widely-used examples!

 1. Bat Mitzv-oosh